LynnHo/TfrecordCreator-TfrecordLoarder/README.md

 # Tfrecord Creator and Loader
+- Convenient functions for converting datasets to tfrecord and loading it.

 ## Features
-1. Convenient functions for converting datasets to tfrecord and loading it.
 1. Support classification, regression and multiple label tasks.
-1. Support image encoding (jpg or png), which makes your tfrecord smaller.
+1. Support image encoding (jpg or png) and decoding, which makes your tfrecord smaller.
 1. Support preprocessing functions for data and labels.

 ## Usage